canonical/kafka-operator/docs/tutorial/enable-encryption.md

 where `Public IP address` is the IP of any Charmed Apache Kafka application units.

-Both commands will be **unable to connect** now, as our Apache Kafka cluster has no active listeners fue to absence of integrated applications.
+Both commands will be **unable to connect** now, as our Apache Kafka cluster has no active listeners due to absence of integrated applications.

 ```{caution}
 When no other application is integrated to Charmed Apache Kafka,